HashKeyCloud/cosmos-monitor/README.md

   blockInterval: 100 # Used to calculate the recent signature rate.
 100 means to count the signatures rate of the last 100 blocks
   proportion: 0.05 # Signature rate

-  apolloStartingBlockHeight: 12495683 # The apollo starting block height of the monitor program
-  bandStartingBlockHeight: 12495683 # The band starting block height of the monitor program
-  cosmosStartingBlockHeight: 12495683 # The cosmos starting block height of the monitor program
-  evmosStartingBlockHeight: 12495683 # The evmos starting block height of the monitor program
-  injectiveStartingBlockHeight: 12495683 # The injective starting block height of the monitor program
-  junoStartingBlockHeight: 12495683 # The juno starting block height of the monitor program
-  neutronStartingBlockHeight: 12495683 # The neutron starting block height of the monitor program
-  nyxStartingBlockHeight: 12495683 # The nyx starting block height of the monitor program
-  persistenceStartingBlockHeight: 12495683 # The persistence starting block height of the monitor program
-  providerStartingBlockHeight: 12495683 # The provider starting block height of the monitor program
-  rizonStartingBlockHeight: 12495683 # The rizon starting block height of the monitor program
-  secretStartingBlockHeight: 12495683 # The secret starting block height of the monitor program
-  sommelierStartingBlockHeight: 12495683 # The sommelier starting block height of the monitor program
-  sputnikStartingBlockHeight: 12495683 # The sputnik starting block height of the monitor program
-  teritoriStartingBlockHeight: 12495683 # The teritori starting block height of the monitor program
-  xplaStartingBlockHeight: 12495683 # The xpla starting block height of the monitor program

   apolloRankingThreshold: 100    # The apollo validator ranking threshold
   bandRankingThreshold: 100  # The band validator ranking threshold
   cosmosRankingThreshold: 100    # The cosmos validator ranking threshold